-In a nutshell, high competitive keywords are words used by countless bloggers and ad outlets, these contenders already do give a good ranking on search engines.
-Working with this type of keywords is tricky.
+In a nutshell, high-competition keywords are words used by countless bloggers and ad outlets; these contenders already rank well on search engines.
+Working with this type of keyword is tricky.

-New advertisers much make sure that popular keywords they’re seeking are truly crucial to their business success.
+New advertisers must make sure that the popular keywords they’re seeking are truly crucial to their business’s success.
 Then, they have to weigh the financial cost against possible merits.

-On the other hand, low competitive keywords are the ones with fewer mentions on search engines.
-Existent competition may not be using the exact keyword or they do little focus on the topic altogether.
-Low competitive keywords are a great opportunity for better rankings, values, and costs.
+On the other hand, low-competition keywords are the ones with fewer mentions on search engines.
+Existent competition may not be using the exact keyword.
+Low-competition keywords are a great opportunity for better rankings, values, and costs.

-Choosing low competitive keywords can do wonders to one’s ad positioning:
+Choosing low-competitive keywords can do wonders for one’s ad positioning:

-- These keywords can improve traffic and help businesses and websites owners learn a lot about conducting keyword research.
+- These keywords can improve traffic and help businesses and website owners learn a lot about conducting keyword research.

-- The correct ones ensure better rankings on high competitive keywords with massive bids around them.
+- The correct ones ensure better rankings on highly competitive keywords with massive bids around them.

 Focusing on the following points can alter the keyword search completely.

-Finding relevant keywords is not complicated It takes a bit of good research and a deep understanding of the target audience (their needs, priorities, and eyeing the latest market trends as well).
+Finding relevant keywords is not complicated/ It takes a bit of good research and a deep understanding of the target audience, including their needs and priorities.

 “Assuming I need to make a quick review, I look at the advertising associated with the query results.
-If it’s substantial and promoting relevant domains (as opposed to “broad match” advertisers), that’s a signal a query is competitive.
-I also look at the first two pages of organic results.
-If they all use the query in title tags and page URLs, that’s a signal the query is competitive.
+If it’s substantial and promoting relevant domains (as opposed to “broad match” advertisers), that’s a signal a query is competitive.“

-These directions should stem from one’s great understanding of his/her website’s competitive power or edge.
-Playing to one’s strength could heavily improve the website’s rankings on Google.
-Moreover, competitive keywords and SEO are complementary elements to SERPs rankings.
+These directions should stem from one’s great understanding of their website’s competitive power or edge.
+Playing to one’s strengths could heavily improve the website’s rankings on Google.
+Moreover, competitive keywords and SEO are complementary elements to SERP rankings.

 Fortunately, help is around the corner.
-Keyword tools such as Alexa’s Keyword Difficulty Tool assist advertisers in finding suitable long tail keywords that will improve their rankings on SERPs significantly.
-The software uses a person’s input to find relevant key phrases, determine keyword competitiveness in relation to the website’s competitive power.
+Keyword tools such as Alexa’s Keyword Difficulty Tool assist advertisers in finding suitable long-tail keywords that will improve their rankings on SERPs significantly.
+The software uses a person’s input to find relevant key phrases and determine keyword competitiveness in relation to the website’s competitive power.

 Browsing through the tool’s list of ideas is like finding a big fish in a little pond; the results can be incredible.

-Having a rich stock of information about the targeted segments, their trends and needs is a goldmine of potential business and SEO ideas.
+Having a rich stock of information about the targeted segments, their trends, and needs is a goldmine of potential business and SEO ideas.
 The next best thing is consumer feedback and complaints.
-These comments are the best indicator for the business and how the market is functioning currently.
+These comments are the best indicator of the business and how the market is functioning currently.

-Monitoring the ever-changing consumer behavior and search patterns on Google as well as other search engines or social media platforms is key to understanding the latest consumer trends.
-Take for instance the rise of voice search, or the immersing of long-tail keywords, new tools such as chatbots and machine learning along with updates oldies such as email marketing.
+Monitoring the ever-changing consumer behaviour and search patterns on Google and other search engines or social media platforms is key to understanding the latest consumer trends.
+Take, for instance, the rise of voice search or the immersing of long-tail keywords, new tools such as chatbots and machine learning along with updates to oldies such as email marketing.

-Therefore, putting oneself in the customer’s shoes can save businesses a great deal of work, and costs.
-For example, people usually inquire for reviews before purchasing.
-They look for attractive attributes such as warranties, ease-of-use, and honest values.
+Therefore, putting oneself in the customer’s shoes can save businesses a great deal of work and costs.
+For example, people usually inquire about reviews before purchasing.
+They look for attractive attributes such as warranties, ease of use, and honest values.

-According to Webopedia: “It is used to describe any form of content such as video, blogs, discussion from posts, digital images, audio files, and other forms of media that were created by consumers or end-users of an online system or service and is publically available to others consumers and end-users.”
+According to Webopedia: UGC “is used to describe any form of content such as video, blogs, discussion from posts, digital images, audio files, and other forms of media that were created by consumers or end-users of an online system or service and is publicly available to others consumers and end-users.”

 Much like the aforementioned point, UGC takes social media monitoring to a whole new level.
-Facebook, LinkedIn, and Twitter are a good indicator, however, there are other websites, most famously like Quora and Reddit who are dedicated to inquiries, debates and answering questions.
+Facebook, LinkedIn, and Twitter are good indicators, however, there are other websites, most famously Quora and Reddit which are dedicated to inquiries, debates and answering questions.

-Business who rely on Quora for instance to enrich their business research has their work cut out for them.
+A business that relies on Quora for instance to enrich its business research has its work cut out for them.

 How Do I Find the Best Keywords for SEO?